truleado/truleado/README.md

-# Truleado - Reddit Lead Discovery SaaS
+# Truleado - Social Media Engagement Tool

-Find your next customers on Reddit with AI-powered lead discovery.
+Engage with your audience on Reddit with AI-powered social media engagement.
 Stop cold emailing strangers and start connecting with people who are actively discussing problems your SaaS product solves.

 ## 🚀 Features

-- **Reddit-First Lead Generation**: Monitor relevant subreddits for SaaS opportunities
+- **Reddit-First Engagement**: Monitor relevant subreddits for SaaS opportunities
-- **AI-Powered Analysis**: Use OpenAI to analyze posts and comments for lead potential
+- **AI-Powered Analysis**: Use OpenAI to analyze posts and comments for engagement potential
 - **Real Conversation Context**: Get the exact Reddit post that proves they're interested
-- **Continuous Monitoring**: Background jobs that run 24/7 to find new leads
+- **Continuous Monitoring**: Background jobs that run 24/7 to find new opportunities
 - **Product Management**: Define your SaaS product and get relevant subreddit suggestions
-- **Lead Storage**: Persistent storage with deduplication and lead management
+- **Opportunity Storage**: Persistent storage with deduplication and engagement management
 - **Modern UI**: Beautiful, responsive interface built with Next.js 15 and Tailwind CSS

 ## 🛠️ Tech Stack